Jomolhari Trek with a Culture Tour of Paro and Thimphu, 17 Days

 * Transport - meet on arrival, airport transfers on arrival and departure and all overland transport within Bhutan.

-* Office Service charge.
+* Agency Service charge.

-Our Trek Package Cost doesn't include;
+Our Bhutan Tour and Trek Package Cost doesn't include:

 * International air fare to and from Nepal and to and from Bhutan.

-* Visa Fee and Fees for Tourism development Fund (USD 50)
+* Visa Fee and Fees for Tourism Development Fund (USD 50).

 * Items and expenses of personal nature.